 If you have received a court order directing the other parent to pay child support, a judge can enforce the order and hold the other parent in contempt of the court.

-Contact Tyler Moffitt’s family law office today for a free consultation with an experienced Georgia family law attorney.
+Contact our attorneys at Moffitt Law, LLC today for a free consultation with an experienced Georgia family law attorney.